cagataydemiralp/va-sampler/README.md

 [here](https://pip.pypa.io/en/stable/installing/).

-To build & run,  first run `npm run analytics` (alternative, change dir to `analytics_server/'  and `python ./server.py`)  and then open another terminal and enter `npm run start`.
+To build & run,  first enter `npm run analytics` in `va-sampler/` (alternatively, change dir to `analytics_server/'  and `python ./server.py`) to start the Python server and then open another terminal and enter `npm run start` to start the web client.
+The last step will open a tab in your default browser to show the running application.